Pratikshinde55/DockerSwarm-Cluster_LBservice-AWS/README.md

 ![Screenshot 2024-02-15 162810](https://github.com/Pratikshinde55/DockerSwarm/assets/145910708/36a28ee3-7c56-4bac-bc12-55e1abd726f8)

-⭐Why use Docker swarm ❓
+### Why use Docker swarm:

-Swarm master node keep watching on Container or Task ,if any Container goes down for any reason or Fault occurs , Master node auto-matically create same task on any Node.This is known a"fault tolerance".
+Docker Swarm master node keep watching on Container or Task,if any Container goes down for any reason or Fault occurs, Master-Node auto-matically create same task on any Node.This is known a "fault tolerance".

- 💫Load balancer & Scaling on Docker Swarm 💫
+- Load balancer & Scaling on Docker Swarm:-

-⚡Replication:
+### Replication:

 Swarm cluster give capability to make exact copy of task in another node this concept is called as Replication.

-💥Load Balancer:
+### Load Balancer:

-Docker swarm give pre-created set-up of load balancer, In docker Swarm 'Load balancer'term is "Service".
+Docker swarm give pre-created set-up of load balancer, In Docker Swarm 'Load balancer' term is "Service".

 "Load Balancer=Service"

-Docker service (Load Balancer) is by default isolated ,It can't connect outside world it only connect to Cluster nodes, But if we want to make connection to outside world , we use"--publish",patting,expose.
+Docker service(Load Balancer) is by default isolated,It can't connect outside world it only connect to Cluster nodes, But if we want to make connection to outside world, we use "--publish", patting, expose.

-🌟Scaling :
+### Scaling :

 There are two types of Scaling Vertical scaling and Horizontal scaling,We use Horizontal scaling.

 Adding more containers or instance are called as 'Scale-out'& removing Containers or instances is called 'scale-in'.

-🔔To start any service in cluster we use 'Master node',The master node tracks the status of tasks & monitors the health of the cluster.
+To start any service in cluster we use 'Master node', The master node tracks the status of tasks & monitors the health of the cluster.

-🏷️Steps -
+## Steps - [Docker swarm service LoadBalancer]

- On Master node:(To start service'Load balancer)
+On Swarm Master node to start service Load balancer:

-    #docker service create --name myweb55 --publish 8080:80 vimal13/apache-webserver-php
+    docker service create --name myweb55 --publish 8080:80 vimal13/apache-webserver-php

 ![Screenshot 2024-02-15 163712](https://github.com/Pratikshinde55/DockerSwarm/assets/145910708/2ee50920-f644-46b8-b699-6d8282e656ed)

-      #docker service ls <<--- Check service ls
+Check service ls commnad:

+    docker service ls

+ Check where Task lauch command:

-      #docker service ps myweb55 <<-- this show where Task lauch
+     docker service ps myweb55

 For scale-out